 Years of Experience

-For those who claim five to nine years of work experience, pay on average amounts to $55K per year.
-Broken down by tenure, the largest share of The Vanguard Group employees (39 percent) have one to four years of experience and earn about $47K annually on average.
+For those who claim five to nine years of work experience, pay on average amounts to approximately $59K per year.
+The largest fraction of The Vanguard Group people (42 percent) have been working for one to four years and earn about $50K annually on average.

 Certifications and Degrees